Last Updated on July 14, 2021 by queenie mak

 Sometimes when there are too many listings, I only look at the first photo and make a judgement base on the first photo.
 After all, it is the first impression you have of the accommodation so it must represent it well.

 Furthermore, I always look for a photo of the bathroom and the toilet specifically.
-For me, all my best Airbnb memories included a clean bathroom and a modern toilet.
+For me, all my best Airbnb stay included a clean bathroom and a modern toilet.
 Ha!
 I’m not even joking.
 This is just my quirk (and maybe you will have yours too!)

-2. Browse listings with filters
+2. Browse Airbnb listings with filters

 It can be overwhelming browsing through all the listings.
 By using filters, you can further narrow down your options.